The MIT-Spain Program

 • Must be able to demonstrate practical teaching experience and/or interest in education

-• Enthusiasm, positive attitude and flexibility are a plus!
+• Enthusiasm, positive attitude and flexibility are a must!

 • Students will be selected based on the following criteria: